-We evaluate such actual and potential allegations in the course of our business, and such evaluations may cause us to change our commercialization or branding strategy for our product candidates, which may require us to incur additional costs.
-In particular, we are assessing the allegations by Alexion, Novartis and J&J and will determine whether we need to, or should, select a different name for the product or contest any trademark enforcement actions.
+We evaluate such actual and potential allegations in the course of our business, and such evaluations have and may in the future cause us to change our commercialization or branding strategy for our product candidates, which may require us to incur additional costs.
+In particular, while matters appear to be resolved with Novartis and J&J, Alexion or another party may assert additional allegations against our trademarks in the future and we will determine as necessary whether we need to, or should, select a different name for the product or contest any trademark enforcement actions.
 Moreover, any name we propose to use with our product candidates in the United States must be approved by the FDA, regardless of whether we have registered it, or applied to register it, as a trademark.
 The FDA typically conducts a review of proposed product names, including an evaluation of potential for confusion with other product names.
 If the FDA objects to any of our proposed proprietary product names, we may be required to expend significant additional resources in an effort to identify a suitable substitute name that would qualify under applicable trademark laws, not infringe the existing rights of third parties and be acceptable to the FDA.